teobouvard/go-trace/README.md

 - No forward declarations

-`Actor` needs to know about `Shape`, `Material` and `Ray`, but `Shape` also has to know about `Ray`, so they can't live in different packages without having to add unecessary complexity, because Go doesn't support forward declarations and can't resolve circular dependecies.
+`Actor` needs to know about `Shape`, `Material` and `Ray`, but `Shape` also has to know about `Ray`, so they can't live in different packages without having to add unecessary complexity, because Go doesn't support forward declarations and can't resolve "circular" dependecies.